 Anyone running their own hair or beauty business needs to think about getting the right insurance protection.

 If things go wrong when providing a treatment, a client could make a claim against your business for negligence or bodily injury.
-That’s when you need treatment and professional liability insurance.
+That’s when you need treatment and public liability insurance.
 It pays your legal costs and any compensation due too.

 You’re covered whether your work is salon-based or you go out and about visiting clients.
 Plus, there’s your kit to think about.
 As well as potential claims from clients who’ve slipped, tripped, or had some other sort of mishap that’s caused them an injury or damage to their property.

-There’s more advice and info on our hairdressers’ insurancebeauty therapist insurance, and nail technicians' insurance pages.
+There’s more advice and info on our hairdressers’ insurance, beauty therapist insurance, and nail technicians' insurance pages.

 All beauty industry statistics quoted are the most up-to-date available at the time of publishing.